 It isn’t easy dealing with the pain of injuries by themselves, but when you’ve been involved in a car accident, you have much more to handle.
-The entire process can become overwhelming, especially if you attempt to navigate it alone.
+The entire process can become overwhelming, especially when you attempt to navigate it alone.

 Types of Damages Recovered in Car Accidents

-Economic damages may not be too difficult to calculate on your own.
+Economic damages might not be too difficult to calculate on your own.
 If you have kept all the bills for your expenses together, it’s a matter of totaling up the costs.
-When including non-economic damages, though, it can be more complicated.
+When including non-economic damages, though, it can get more complicated.
 Pain, after all, cannot be measured in dollars and cents.
 These damages often must be calculated by an attorney because they are subjective and difficult to prove.

 Negligence Laws Can Affect Your Claim

 When you speak to your car accident lawyer in Orange County, be sure that you are also prepared to prove that you were, for the most part, blameless in your accident.
-California practices “comparative negligence,” which means that your fault in the accident will be considered when it comes time to award compensation.
+California practices comparative negligence, which means that your fault in the accident will be considered when it comes time to award compensation.

 This is especially useful to the defendants.
-They won’t want to cover your full award, and they’ll take every opportunity possible to devalue your claim.
+They don’t want to cover your full award, and they’ll take every opportunity possible to devalue your claim.
 Call an experienced attorney to help you maintain the full value of your claim.